Dodge Monaco: 1971

-The 1971 Monaco received a facelift featuring a new grille within the bumper that had been used the previous year, and other minor styling changes that were focused mainly at the rear.
+The 1971 model year Monaco received a facelift featuring a new grille within the bumper that had been used the previous year, and other minor styling changes focused mainly on the rear.
 The Super-Lite was no longer available because of a lack of consumer interest and challenges to its legality in some states.
 A new single-loop rear bumper and larger taillamps were installed.

-The 500 option package was deleted although a stereo cassette player-recorder with microphone was new on the option list.
-Bucket seats remained available despite the loss of the 500 package, and the Brougham package was also still available for $220, despite the addition of a separate Polara Brougham series.
+The 500 option package was discontinued.
+A stereo cassette player-recorder with a microphone was new on the option list.
+Bucket seats remained available despite the loss of the 500 package, and the Brougham package was also available for $220, despite the addition of a separate Polara Brougham series.

 All engines had their compression ratio reduced so they could all run satisfactorily on regular-grade gasoline.
 The two-barrel 383 versions still has the same power rating 245 hp, the four-barrel 383 dropped to 290 hp, and the 440 dropped to 320 hp.

-Monaco station wagons, which in 1969 and 1970 had worn their woodgrain trim on the lower bodysides, got completely new woodgrain up high on the sides, even around the windows.
-The new vinyl decals were translucent, allowing some of the paint color to show through.
+Monaco station wagons, which in 1969 and 1970 featured woodgrain trim on the lower bodysides, now had woodgrain high on the sides, including around the side windows.
+The new vinyl decals were translucent, allowing some paint color to shine through.

 Despite the power losses and mild styling change, sales slightly rose.
-About 900 more Monacos were built for 1971 (approximately 25,544 — an exact number is not known).
+About 900 more Monacos were built for 1971 (approximately 25,544 — an exact number is unknown).

 1972

-For the 1972 model year, the full-sized Dodges finally got the all-new sheetmetal that had originally been planned for 1971.
+For the 1972 model year, the full-sized Dodges featured all-new sheet metal that had been initially planned for 1971.

-Setting off the new look for the Monaco was a new front end with hidden headlamps set above a completely new bumper-grille assembly.
-The sides of the car lost their previous plump appearance in favor of a new, lean look with a new feature line that started on the front fenders and ran back through the doors, kicking up ahead of the rear wheels.
+Setting off the new look for the Monaco was a new front end with hidden headlamps set above a completely new bumper and grille assembly.
+The car's sides lost their previous plump appearance in favor of a new, lean look with a new feature line that started on the front fenders and ran back through the doors, kicking up ahead of the rear wheels.
 Sedan and hardtop rooflines were new and more formal-looking.
-At the rear, there was yet another new loop bumper and full-width taillamp which, like the rest of the car, looked much more expensive and impressive.
+At the rear, there was another new loop bumper and full-width taillamp.
 Station wagons received a new rear appearance with "stacked" vertical taillamps.